nekonaute/roborobo3/roborobo3/_README.txt

 ==== DESCRIPTION ====

 Roborobo! is a fast and simple 2D mobile robot simulator written in C++ loosely based on a khepera/epuck model.
 It is targeted for fast single and multi-robots simulation (primary motivation is evolutionary robotics et swarm/collective robotics).
-Its dependencies to external libraries are kept to the minimum (SDL 2 and BOOST) and the code rely on a simple philosophy: "Keep it simple".
+Its dependencies to external libraries are kept to the minimum (SDL 2, BOOST and EIGEN) and the code rely on a simple philosophy: "Keep it simple".
 It can be compiled with a simple Makefile.
 And new projects can be introduced quickly and easily.
 Any new project can be created in a dedicated location in the prj/ directory, without any modifications to the roborobo core.

 Some random bits of information:
 - Robot position and mouvement are real-valued (ie. precise)
 - Collision is performed on a pixel-based information for fast speed (ie. fast but not precise)
 - both GUI mode and batch mode are available.
 Note that batch mode is the fastest mode (gBatchMode=true, gVerbose=false).
 It also makes it possible to run roborobo "headless", which is useful if you use a cluster of computers.
-- only two external dependencies: SDL2 and SDL2_image library (multi-platform fast 2D library), and the boost librairy, header-only.
+- only three external dependencies: SDL2 and SDL2_image library (multi-platform fast 2D library), the boost librairy (header-only) and Eigen (only required to use Echo State Network).
 - most parameters are to be found in the config/ subdirectory (e.g. default.properties)
 - full environment and robot specifications can set up directly with an image editor (check data directories).
 E.g. Robot proximity sensor positions are set up in the robot image.
 - you can specify a properties file as command line option (see "./roborobo -h" for help)